ichiahuang/titanic-survival-prediction/README.md

 I think this project not only helps me strengthen my understanding on data preprocess and model building but also on real-world task of machine learning.
 I am still improving and learning knowledge of machine learning field.
 I think this project reflects my learning journey more than a polished final product.

 ## Reflection
 This was my first machine learning project and I learned a lot from it.

-- I try feature engineering like one-hot and extract title from `Name`, It's very fun but not always easy.
-- I also noticed model type and tuning can change the result a lot.
-- Sometimes I am not sure how to do things like learning curve or how to see feature importance.
-But after I try and google some things, I feel better with it.
+I tried feature engineering like one-hot and extract title from `Name`, It's very fun but not always easy.
+I noticed model type and tuning can change the result a lot.
+I also found that the reason why **XGBoost** model performs better is that it is better at capturing non-linear features than **Logistic Regression** model.
+Although **Logistic Regression** can also learn non-linear patterns through feature engineering, it's hard to know which features to add in advance.
+That's why **XGBoost** shows better results than **Logistic Regression** in the end.
+Besides, I wasn’t always sure how to do things like plotting a learning curve or checking feature importance.
+But after trying and googling some things, I started to feel more confident with it.

 In the future, I hope to explore deep learning and more advanced data problems.
 I think this project really helps me understand machine learning more.